minseok127/atomsnap/README.md

 This library is designed to atomically manage multiple versions of a specific object in a multi-threaded environment.
 It provides wait-free access to atomic versions and ensures the safe freeing of versions.

 Acquiring and releasing a version are performed as a pair.
 It is recommended to avoid repeatedly acquiring without releasing.
-If the difference between the number of acquisitions and releases exceeds the range that can be represented by uint16, the behavior becomes unpredictable.
+If the difference between the number of acquisitions and releases for the same version exceeds the range that can be represented by uint16, the behavior becomes unpredictable.

 ## Build
 ```